 The goal of the TELL program is to produce K-12 educators who are certified in either DDOE "1562 Teacher of English Learners" or "1561 Bilingual Teacher."
 Obtaining this secondary certification is evidence of an individual's ability to provide high-quality, research-based instruction to English language learners and/or bilingual learners in K-12 education.

-Student Learning Outcomes have been established in accordance with and based directly on the TESOL International Association standards for TESOL.
+Student Learning Outcomes have been aligned with the 2018 TESOL International Association standards, and applied as outlined below: